maflojuarez/maflojuarez/README.md

 ### Hi Everyone!
 My name is Maria Florencia 👋
-🔭 I’m currently working as a Freelance tester at the Utest plataform 🌱 but also I’m currently learning about Web FullStack in Argentina Programa 💬 I started in IT world in 2020
+🔭 I’m currently working as a Freelance Software Tester at the Utest plataform 🌱 but also I’m currently learning about Web FullStack in Argentina Programa 💬 I started in IT world in 2020
 📫 How to reach me: https://www.linkedin.com/in/mafloju/